-It’s likely no surprise that swinging a bowling ball repeatedly could lead to shoulder injuries.
-This makes shoulder problems one of the most common injuries amongst bowlers.
+It’s no surprise that repeatedly swinging a bowling ball could lead to shoulder injuries.
+This makes shoulder problems one of the most common injuries among bowlers.

 The rotator cuff is made up of muscles and tendons that surround the shoulder joint.
 A rotator cuff injury is identified as a dull ache in the shoulder which worsens when you use that arm.